Skip to main content

 What kind of personality are you looking for?

 • Take a few minutes to think about what you see when you imagine having your perfect cat in your home.
-Is he playful and energetic?
-Does he sit on your lap while you watch TV?
-Is she mischievous or is she calm?
-Then read the notes on the personalities of the cats available for adoption, and talk to the adoption counselor.
-While cats’ personalities can really bloom once they leave the shelter and get into a home, the best indicator of who they are is how they behave in our care at San Diego Humane Society.
+Are they playful and energetic?
+Do they sit in your lap while you watch TV?
+Are they mischievous or are they calm?
+Then read the notes on the personalities of the cats available for adoption and talk to your adoption counselor.
+While cats’ personalities can really bloom once they leave the shelter and get into a home, the best indicator we have of who they are is how they behave in our care at San Diego Humane Society.

-• Note that not every behavior will translate to your home exactly: While a high-energy cat in a shelter is likely to be high-energy in a home too, a shy cat in a shelter may really open up and come out of his shell in a patient and loving home.
+• Note that not every behavior will translate to your home exactly: While a high-energy cat in a shelter is likely to be high-energy in a home too, a shy cat in a shelter may open up and come out of their shell in a patient and loving home.

 • Was this article helpful?